Set Automatic Visitation Triggers and View Geofence Activities

 Viewing Geofence Activities on the Routes Map

-Monitoring Geofence Activities of your drivers allows you to get a proper insight into their routing activities and improve your route planning process.
+Monitoring Geofence Activities of your drivers allows you to get a proper insight into their routing activities and improve your route planning, as well as dispatching operations.
 Geofence Activities provide a helpful and visual reference that highlights the event that triggered the geofence and provides a precise location on the map.

 On the map: